Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/extra/README.md

-# Extract text and triggers from a PVA zip files
+# Extract text and triggers from a PVA zip file

-Super quick and dirty python code to see what's in the a PVA bot zip file.
+Super quick and dirty python code to see text content in the a PVA bot zip file.
 Uses some simple regex queries to find content.
+**getcontent.py** - get topic name and topic content **getcontent.py** - get topic name and topic triggers

 💡 **Warning**: May or may not work ;)